 2.4.1.
 Visual and Tactile Line Bisection Results

 Mean deviation from midpoint for visual and tactile bisections was measured to the nearest 0.5 centimetres.
-Based on the respective line lengths, deviations were translated into a proportion of the deviation from the midpoints.
+Based on the respective line lengths, deviations were translated into a proportion of the deviation from the midpoints so that -1 represented the left hand end of the interval and + 1 the right.
 Negative numbers denoted leftward bias and positive numbers rightward.
 Individual deviation proportions were averaged across hand used and line lengths and line centre locations.

 2.4.2.
 Auditory Line Bisection Results

-Auditory data was recorded and analysed by a bespoke programme.
+Auditory data was recorded and analysed by a bespoke programme, which produced a proportion of the deviation from the midpoint.
+Negative numbers denoted leftward bias and positive numbers rightward.
 These were converted from .dat files for use in SPSS.
 Line bisection deviation data for each hand and line position was averaged for participants before statistical analysis.
 As with the visual and tactile line bisection data, negative numbers indicate leftward bisection bias and positive numbers rightward bias.
-Due to the counterbalancing of auditory ‘line’ lengths across participants in the E-prime software, the deviations for each hand and line position were combined into single deviations for each line position.
+The deviations for each hand and line position were combined into mean deviations for each participant position.

 3. Results